Perceptual spaces and their symmetries: The geometry of color space

-While the first four columns assess the success of coordinate systems that contained no free parameters, the last column was constructed by searching for the value of a free coefficient $\alpha$, fitted from the data, that produced the mapping $x_i^{\mathrm{new}} = x_i^{\mathrm{cc}} + \frac{\alpha}{2} (x_i^{\mathrm{cc}})^2$ with minimal $\chi^2$-value.
-The improvement, however, was only marginal, since the $\chi^2$-value of the $5^{\mathrm{th}}$ column is only 6\% smaller than that of the first column.
-The natural coordinates, hence, are almost as optimal as the ones of the last column, and they contain no parameters fitted with the data of {\sl Experiment II}.
+While the first four models assessed coordinate systems that contained no free parameters, the last column was constructed by searching for the value of a free coefficient $\alpha$, obtained from a fit to the data, that produced the mapping $x_i^{\mathrm{new}} = x_i^{\mathrm{cc}} + \frac{\alpha}{2} (x_i^{\mathrm{cc}})^2$ with minimal $\chi^2$-value.
+The improvement, however, was only marginal, with a $\chi^2$-value that was only 6\% smaller than that for the first coordinate system.
+The perceptual coordinates, hence, achieve almost the same performance as the ones of the last model without parameters determined from the data of {\sl Experiment II}.

-By adding additional yellow dots to Fig.~\ref{f3}{\sl E}, the vertical triplets can be extended to vertical sequences, unfolding both upwards and downwards, marking consecutive classes that always lie at perceptual distance $1$ from their neighbors.
-The thresholds $\varepsilon_{II}(\bm{x}, \bm{b}, \hat{\bm{e}}^i)$ represent the vertical separation of consecutive dots.
-Linearly growing thresholds imply that classes become increasingly separated as we depart from the diagonal.
-Yet, in {\sl Experiment II}, the limited range of colors produced by computer monitors imply that the surround is never far away from the stimulus.
-The linear trend, hence, cannot be ensured throughout the entire space: It refers to short sequences of yellow dots located around the diagonal, where $\varepsilon_{II}$ is well approximated by a linear function of its arguments.
-When defining the natural coordinates, we guaranteed that classes were equi-distant right on the diagonal.
-Yet, beyond the diagonal, in principle they could still be arbitrary. {\sl Experiment II} shows that the separation $\varepsilon_{II}(\bm{x}, \bm{b}, \hat{\bm{e}}^i)$ between consecutive dots depends only on the distance $|x_i' - b_i'|$.
-If the distance $|x_i' - b_i'|$ is changed in a fixed amount, the separation between the dots is always the same, irrespective of the individual values of $x_i'$ and $b_i'$.
-In other words, at least in some region around the diagonal, the lines representing the classes are parallel.
-In this region, {\sl Experiment II} supports the isotropy and homogeneity hypothesis.
+In Fig.~\ref{f3}{\sl E}, discrimination thresholds are represented as the vertical distance between yellow dots.
+We could add additional dots to the figure, thereby extending the triplets to longer vertical sequences, unfolding both upwards and downwards, marking consecutive classes that always lie at perceptual distance $1$ from their neighbors.
+The thresholds $\varepsilon_{II}(\bm{x}, \bm{b}, \hat{\bm{e}}^i)$ would be represented by the vertical separation of consecutive dots.
+Linearly growing thresholds, as those of Fig.~\ref{f5}A, imply that classes become increasingly separated as we depart from the diagonal.
+Yet, in {\sl Experiment II}, the range of colors was restricted by the gamut of the computer monitor, so the achievable chromatic difference between stimulus and surround was limited.
+Hence, the linear relation could only be confirmed for the limited range around the diagonal, where $\varepsilon_{II}$ is well approximated by a linear function of its arguments.
+When defining the perceptual coordinates, we guaranteed that classes were equi-distant right on the diagonal.
+Yet, beyond the diagonal, in principle distances could vary. {\sl Experiment II} showed that the separation $\varepsilon_{II}(\bm{x}, \bm{b}, \hat{\bm{e}}^i)$ depended only on the distance $|x_i' - b_i'|$.
+Therefore, if the distance $|x_i' - b_i'|$ is changed in a fixed amount, the separation is always the same, irrespective of the individual values of $x_i'$ and $b_i'$.
+At least in some region around the diagonal, the lines representing the classes are rigid translations one from each other.
+In this region, the results of {\sl Experiment II} support the isotropy and homogeneity hypothesis.